 As a mom of four kids, I’ve had to figure out how to clean a lot of different kinds of items over the years.
 Kids can be really messy, and mine were not shy about spreading their messes all over the house!
 But the experience of cleaning up after four messy kids did teach me a lot.
 And one of the most valuable things I learned is that you can clean a LOT of stuff with your washing machine!

 Being able to simply toss things in the wash has saved me so much time and effort over the years.
 Today I’ll be sharing a list of some unexpected items you can wash in your washing machine, so you can save yourself some time and effort too!
 But before we get to that, I wanted to share a few general tips about washing non-clothing items.
-These helpful tips apply to almost every item that I’ll mention later on in the post, so it’s a great place to start! :-)
+These helpful tips apply to almost every item that I’ll mention later on in the post, so it’s a great place to start! :-) Oh, and don’t forget to clean your washing machine!

 8 Helpful Tips For Washing Unconventional Items